mrgnhnt96/code_snapshots/README.md

 ### Theme Showcase

-Here are some popular themes you can use out of the box, each showcasing different configuration options:
+Here are all the available themes you can use out of the box, each showcasing different configuration options:

 #### Dracula Theme